 The priceless checkpoint in Riga

 “This is an overlooked and ignored problem.
 In the Latvian society it’s not accepted to be gay and there are very few role models.
-There is very little knowledge about HIV and testing in general,” says Sabine Tropa (25).
-She works as a project assistant at the organisation Mozaika who runs the only free and readily available checkpoint in Latvia.
+There is very little knowledge about HIV and testing in general,” says project assistant Sabine Tropa (25).

 The checkpoint is financed through the EEA Grants and offers information and consultation on infectious diseases and prevention measures, consultations on medical facilities and specialists, as well as express and free testing of HIV, syphilis, and hepatitis B and C.